acedmicabhishek/SDL2_ENV/Readme.md

 if running command is disabled on the system then

 {
-- open powershel will admin perms
+- open powershel with admin privileges
 - run this command ```Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser```
 - click Yes to all ```R```
 - close the windows